Grappe501/arkansas-political-history/site/src/content/pages/misc/content-standards-md.md

 ## 7. Sources & Citations
 Every page must include a Sources section.
-“Sources pending” is acceptable for drafts.
+"Sources pending" is acceptable for drafts.
 Cite primary sources where possible.
 Secondary sources must be identified as such.
 Conflicting sources must be acknowledged.